How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 If something is closer to the camera, it seems more prominent in the photo.
 If the camera is near the face, the nose is enormous compared to the ears because it is 87.5% closer to the camera.

-Also, notice that in the figure on the right, the blue lines to the ears almost touch the cheeks.
+Also, in the figure on the right, the blue lines to the ears almost touch the cheeks.
 This is why the ears are barely visible when a photo is taken close to the face.

 Fun fact: The above-described effect is known as Dolly Zoom or Vertigo Effect in film-making.
 To learn more, watch a fun and informative YouTube video about it: The Dolly Zoom: More Than A Cheap Trick by Now You See It.